I know more about sleep than about rest.

 Rest was made for you, and you were made to rest, and I believe that.

 I wish I could say it’s because I have these kids.
 (Have you met kids?
 They don’t turn off, is all.
 There is no pause button.)
 But rest has never been my strong suit.
 Procrastinating, maybe, but rest?
 Not so much.

-[Psst – If you’re struggling with rest too, you need my free Get Out of Overwhelm Survival Kit.]
+[Psst – If you’re struggling with rest too, check out the free Get Out of Overwhelm Survival Kit.
+It helps.]

 Limits and boundaries, I’m good with.
 There’s no one thing eating up all my time, but there are always more things that I could tend to, and there continue to be only twenty-four hours in the day.

 Somehow rest always gets crowded out.

 I’m not recommending this, as a strategy.
 I recommend the rest thing.
 And I’m going to keep recommending it to my own self until I start taking my recommendation.

 I remembered this when Sadie turned seven.
 Seven is such a middle age, isn’t it?
 Not a little one, not a tween, just a perfect kid.

 (I remember that I sobbed when my oldest turned seven, because she was practically an old lady already.
 I guess by kid number four I have worked that out of my system.
 So that’s good, then.)